waltmo147/GHSAB-Website/documents/design-plan.md

 #### Task 3 - Cognitive Walkthrough
-Task name: **Delete blogpost**

-Subgoal # 1: *Login to Administrator page*

-  - Will Abby have formed this sub-goal as a step to their overall goal?
-    - Yes, maybe or no: maybe
-    - Why?
-      She would not come up with this sub-goal on her own, because it is not an option provided in the main website.
-We will provide her with clear instruction on how to achieve this sub goal.

-Action #1 : Type in login.php at end of url

-  - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why?
-We will tell her that this is the way to access the log in page for administrators, and there is no other way that is can happen

-  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-If she does the right thing, she will see the log in page, if not, she will possibly get a 404 error message

-Action #2 : Type in username and password

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why?
-Because the fields are clearly labeled

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-She will see her text input on the screen

-Action #3 : Click login button

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no:yes
-    - Why? because the login button is clearly labeled

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-She will be redirected the administrator home page

-Subgoal # 2: *Delete blog*

-    - Will Abby have formed this sub-goal as a step to their overall goal?
-    - Yes, maybe or no: yes
-    - Why?
-This is her main task, so yes.

-Action #1 : click on Blog link

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why? because she wants to delete a blog post, and it makes the most sense to click on blog

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-She will have navigated to the administrator blog page and will be able to see EDIT BLOGS in the header of the page

-Action #2 : click on Delete tab

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why?
-Because if she wants to delete something, it makes sense to go to the delete tab

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-She will have navigated to the page to delete blogs. she will see a list of blogs and know that she has arrived at the right page, and the header will have the title of the page.

-Action #3 : click on specific blog post

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why?
-Because if she wants to delete a specific blog post, she should click on the blog post that she wants to delete

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-She will be redirected to another page clearly telling her that she is about to delete a blog post

-Action #4 : click delete

-    - Will Abby know what to do at this step?
-    - Yes, maybe or no: yes
-    - Why?
-Abby knows that to delete something, she needs to press delete

-    - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: yes
-    - Why?
-A pop up window asking her to confirm her deletion will appear, to which she'll click yes and be redirected back to the main delete page which will display a message telling her that the blog post has been deleted.
 ### Cognitive Walk-though Results

 [Did you discover any issues with your design?
 What were they?
 How did you change your design to address the gender-inclusiveness bugs you discovered?]

 [Your responses here should be very thorough and thoughtful.]